 - Install fail2ban and configure it with jails for WebDAV, SSH, Apache errors, Apache suhosin messages, HUBzero CMS logins (in /var/log/hubzero/cmsauth.log), exim4, and spamassassin logs.
 We permanently ban anyone trying to login as root and some other key accounts.
 SSH is configured to deny root logins with passwords, but we let them try anyway so we can better ban attackers.

-- Run configuration management software.
-It should automatically detect and report any unauthorized configuration changes.
-Ansible is a popular one.
-We also run something called "Ogre" every hour.
+- Run a configuration management software that will automatically detect and report any unauthorized configuration changes.
+We run something called "Ogre" every hour.
 The Ogre core engine itself is open-source, but it needs meta-data and file templates to be useful.
 Those are not open-source at this time.

 - Configure file system permissions such that the Apache user (www-data) can't modify the HUBzero and Joomla! code directories, by setting ownership to a different user.
 We're currently testing and deploying this.

 - Run the auditing tool "Lynis" (package "lynis") and obtain a hardening score of at least 72.

 - Run "rkhunter" at least every day to detect suspicious changes.